NGC 1493

 NGC 1493 is a barred spiral galaxy in the constellation of Horologium.
 Its velocity with respect to the cosmic microwave background is 1004 ± 4 km/s, which corresponds to a Hubble distance of 14.81 ± 1.04 Mpc.
 In addition, six non redshift measurements give a closer distance of 10.848 ± 0.525 Mpc.
 The galaxy was discovered by Scottish astronomer James Dunlop on 2 September 1826.

 The SIMBAD database lists NGC 1493 as a Seyfert II Galaxy, i.e. it has a quasar-like nucleus with very high surface brightnesses whose spectra reveal strong, high-ionisation emission lines, but unlike quasars, the host galaxy is clearly detectable.

 Morphology

 Eskridge, Frogel, and Pogge published a paper in 2002 describing the morphology of 205 closely spaced spiral or lenticular galaxies.
 The observations were made in the H-band of the infrared and in the B-band (blue).
 Eskridge and colleagues described NGC 1493 as a:

 Nuclear point source embedded in elliptical bulge with a small, high-contrast bar.
 Flocculent spiral pattern emerges, with structure apparent starting at the ends of the bar.
 The arms are moderately tightly wound.
 Arms have many bright knots, and at low light levels there is evidence for up to four arms, each with multiple segments.

 NGC 1493 group

 According to A.M.
 Garcia, NGC 1493 is the namesake of the NGC 1493 galaxy group (also known as LGG 106).
-This group contains six galaxies, including IC 2000, NGC 1483, NGC 1494, PGC 13979, and PGC 14125.
+This group contains six galaxies, including IC 2000 (galaxy), NGC 1483, NGC 1494, PGC 13979, and PGC 14125.